 Inside Ben and Erin's Love Story

 Ben and Erin Napier originally agreed to make a TV show in order to show off their adorable small town they call home: Laurel, Mississippi.
-But over the past four seasons of their successful HGTV show, viewers have also fallen in love with Erin and Ben's sweet love story.
+But over the past five seasons of their successful HGTV show, viewers have also fallen in love with Erin and Ben's sweet love story.

 The HGTV stars first met when they were both attending Jones County Junior College, although they would both go on to Ole Miss.
 They had seen each other around campus, but it wasn't until a photoshoot for the yearbook, of which Erin was the editor, that they actually were brought together.
 Ben started a six-day courtship that the couple lovingly references as their "love week," which they still celebrate to this day.